AdrianaV1999/auction-dapp/README.md

 - **React.js** — Frontend interface for building UI components
 - **Solidity** — Programming language for writing smart contracts on Ethereum
-- **Web3.js** — JavaScript library for interacting with the Ethereum blockchain
+- **Web3.js** — JavaScript library for interacting with Ethereum, allowing the frontend to communicate with smart contracts, read contract data and send transactions
 - **MetaMask** — Wallet used to manage Ethereum accounts and sign blockchain transactions

 ## Components